M2kur/M2kur/README.md

 - 👋 Hi, I’m @M2kur
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Algorithm and Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Development
 - 📫 How to reach me

 <!---